CFC-Servers/GLuaTest/README.md

  - The `COLLECTION_ID` variable allows you to pass a workshop collection ID for the server to grab before starting.

  - The `SSH_PRIVATE_KEY` variable is used when one or more of your Requirements are hosted on a Private Repository.
-(More info [here](https://github.com/CFC-Servers/GLuaTest/wiki/Working-with-private-dependencies))

  - The `GITHUB_TOKEN` variable, like the `SSH_PRIVATE_KEY` is also used to grant access to private repositories.
 Personal Access Tokens are a simpler (but ultimately worse) alternative to a full SSH keypair.

+_(Read more about privately-hosted project requirements: https://github.com/CFC-Servers/GLuaTest/wiki/Private-Requirements )_

 ### Running in Docker